sxntixgo/merger/README.md

 This is the list of features on the pipeline (not in any specific order):

 * Users, groups and permissions, to allow collaboration,
-* Improvements to the web interface,
+* ✅Improvements to the web interface,
 * Tests,
 * Import from security tools (nmap, nessus, etc),
 * Web API.